YizeWang/Age-of-Empires-2-Cheat-Sheet/README.md

-# Age of Empires 2 Cheatsheet
+# Age of Empires 2 (DE) Cheatsheet

+Since the default keyboard shortcuts are either hard to remember or too far to press, I rearranged some hotkeys based on the locations and names.
+The key idea is to make the frequently-used hotkeys easily reachable with the left hand or use the initial letter of the name.
+Further, I include some strategies (build orders) to help beginners get a quick and well-organized start.